MakeSchool-Tutorials/Makestagram-Swift-V3/P22-Enum-Router/content.md

 slug: firebase-router
 ---

-In the base Makestgram tutorial, we built a service layer to interface between our app and Firebase.
+In the base Makestagram tutorial, we built a service layer to interface between our app and Firebase.
 Within many of our service methods, we define relative paths to different locations our database.
 Let's take a look at one now:

 > [action]
 Open `UserService` and navigate to `posts(for:completion:)`.
 Look at the first line within the method, setting a constant `ref` to a `DatabaseReference`: